 Greenhouse Polycarbonate Panels

 Polycarbonate panels are made from clear, rigid plastic that transmits light almost as well as glass.
-Panels are typically available as flat twinwall panels, which contain two flat polycarbonate panes separated by an air space.
-The air space between panes improves the insulative properties of the panels.
+Panels are typically available as flat twin-wall panels, which contain two flat polycarbonate panes separated by an air space.
+The air space between panes improves the insulation properties of the panels.

-Polycarbonate panels are more expensive than poly films but less expensive than glass for greenhouse applications.
-The benefit of polycarbonate is that it approaches the durability of glass though it is about one twelfth the weight, which makes it much easier to handle and install than heavy glass panels.
+These panels are more expensive than poly films but less expensive than glass for greenhouse applications.
+The benefit of polycarbonate is that it approaches the durability of glass though it is about one-twelfth the weight, which makes it much easier to handle and install than heavy glass panels.
 On the downside, polycarbonate panels will begin to yellow over time, which may be an aesthetic concern for home greenhouse applications.

-Poly films are often rated in terms of the number of useful growing seasons (e.g. 1 year useful life, 4 year useful life).
-Consider whether it makes sense to replace your film every year or ever four years, or if it would be more economical to spring for a more durable material, like polycarbonate panels or glass, up front.
+Poly films are often rated in terms of the number of useful growing seasons (e.g. 1-year useful life, 4-year useful life).
+Consider whether it makes sense to replace your film every year or every four years, or if it would be more economical to spring for a more durable material, like polycarbonate panels or glass, up front.
 The useful life of a poly film is determined by a number of factors, including the climate where the film will be used, film thickness, whether the film has been treated with a UV stabilizer, and how well the films were installed.